 - The authorizing email will contain INM’s permit to enter as a Visitor without Permission to Perform Paid Activities.
 The length of stay will cover the amount of time asked for on the application, yet such shall not exceed 180 days nor may it be used for multiple entries and departures.
 A copy will be sent to the Secretary of the Navy (SEMAR) and to the Secretary of Communications and Transportation (SCT.)

-FMMs are valid for 180 days but are not good for multiple entry – they are for single use only.
+FMMs are valid for single use only.
 If you are NOT going to be within 12 miles of land with the boat, you do not need to have an FMM.